 To determine for themselves the durability of Nylon, Life Magazine asked the United States Testing Co to test four popular types.
 Nylon out-wore on every test !

-By 1942, Nylon stockings were in extremely short supply and remained rationed until 1945.
-When American servicemen arrived in Britain in 1944, their kit bags were copiously filled with Nylon hosiery, provided by the US army.
+American servicemen arriving in Britain in 1944, had filled their kit bags copiously with Nylon hosiery, provided by the US army.

 When the first Nylon stockings finally hit the stores early in December 1945, the reaction was riotous.
 The headlines in Chicago trumpeted “Peace is here !
 Nylons on sale!”
 The New York Times reported “30,000 women join in rush for Nylons!” and “Nylon Mob, 40,000 Strong, Shrieks and Sways for Mile.”